 It’s wooden and large, and it’s quite spectacular.
 I’ve had friends there, meals there, great conversation and dinners there with friends and family, and it’s just been a great gathering place for us.
 Change has happened at that table.

-At work I have a table too, and there I receive great wisdom from my peer pastors and chaplains.
-Unbelievable memories exist as outcomes around that table, and I gather a certain excitement even before I reach it.
+At work I have a table too, and there I receive great wisdom from my peer pastors, presenters and chaplains.
+Unbelievable memories exist as we determine outcomes around that table, and I gather a certain excitement even before I reach it.
 I’ve met new people and crossed paths with persons I may have never met had I not sat down and chose to walk this process out I’ll never forget some of those conversations as they have given me a spiritual maturity that has helped me recognize what really matters and makes me fulfilled in life.

 The fact that so much growth happens has opened me up to new possibilities, and quite honestly it’s been making me be quite conscious about the interactions that happens around other tables in my life.